-Like any appliance, a furnace can to lose efficiency over time.
+Like any appliance, a furnace can lose efficiency over time.
 The older your heating system is, the more wear and tear it has endured, which causes the overall efficiency to decrease.

-The general rule of thumb, as determined by experts, is that a furnace will lose approximately 1% of it’s efficiency every year.
+The general rule of thumb, as determined by experts, is that a furnace could lose approximately 1% of it’s efficiency every year.
 Unfortunately, it is often unavoidable, even with proper maintenance and care.
 This would mean that your 15 year old, 80% furnace is now somewhere closer to 65% efficient.

 While maintenance cannot prevent lost-efficiency entirely, there are some things you should be doing regularly to allow your system to operate at peak performance:

 What seems like an unimportant chore, changing or cleaning your furnace filter regularly is the first and best thing you can do to expand the lifespan of your system.

 Receive Seasonal Tune-Ups

 Prepare your heating system for colder weather BEFORE the frigid temperatures arrive.
 Our expert service technicians will be able to ensure that your system is running properly and as efficient as possible for the heating season.

 Look For Warning Signs